 Forensic psychodynamic psychotherapy (D59F)

-This course will allow you to practice as a forensic psychodynamic psychotherapist accredited by the British Psychoanalytic Council (BPC).
-Delivered within the internationally renowned NHS Portman Clinic, it will equip you to work as an independent practitioner with patients who present with difficulties relating to compulsive sexual behaviours and/or violence.
+Accredited by the British Psychoanalytic Council (BPC) and delivered within the internationally renowned NHS Portman Clinic this course will allow you to practice as a forensic psychodynamic psychotherapist and equip you to work as an independent practitioner with patients who present with difficulties relating to compulsive sexual behaviours and/or violence.

 Over the two years of this course you will learn through theoretical seminars, clinical seminars and supervision.
-You will also be required to undertake supervised psychotherapy treatment, including at the Portman Clinic.
+You will also be required to undertake supervised psychotherapy treatment at the Portman Clinic.

 Working psychotherapeutically with forensic patients demands close attention to the organisational context around the patient.
 In clinical applications seminars you will present material from your workplace.
 Through this process you will be exposed to the work of colleagues and will be able to develop your understanding of clinical, interpersonal and organisational issues.
 Concepts developed in theoretical seminars will be identified and elaborated upon within the context of your own and others’ work.